-- Evercore Group Holdings L.P. ("EGH"), which indirectly, through its wholly-owned subsidiary, Evercore Partners Services East L.L.C., a Delaware limited liability company, owns all of the interests in each of the following entities: - Evercore Group L.L.C. ("EGL"), a registered broker-dealer under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and a member of the Financial Industry Regulatory Authority.
-EGL is a limited service entity, which specializes in rendering selected financial advisory services.
-EGL was converted to a limited liability company from an S corporation on April 19, 2006; - Evercore Advisors L.L.C., a Delaware limited liability company, provides investment advisory services to Evercore Capital Partners II L.P. and its affiliated entities ("ECP II"); - Evercore Venture Advisors L.L.C., a Delaware limited liability company, provides investment advisory services to Evercore Venture Partners L.P. and its affiliated entities and - Evercore Advisors I L.L.C., a Delaware limited liability company, provides investment advisory services to Evercore Capital Partners L.P. and its affiliated entities ("ECP I").
-Evercore Advisors Inc. was converted into Evercore Advisors I L.L.C. on August 10, 2006. - Evercore Wealth Management L.L.C. ("EWM"), a Delaware limited liability company, provides wealth management services to high net worth individuals.
-70.8% of EWM is owned by EGH; the remaining interest is owned by the management of EWM. - Evercore GP Holdings L.L.C., which is a non-managing member of the general partner of ECP II and Evercore Mexico Capital Partners II L.P. ("EMCP II") and its affiliated entities. - Protego SI, S.C., a Mexican company whose main activity is the provision of advisory and related services. - Protego Asesores S. de R.L. and its subsidiaries, together with Evercore LP, owns interests in Protego Casa de Bolsa, S.A. de C.V. ("PCB") and Protego CB Servicios, S. de R.L. ("PCBS").
-PCB and PCBS were established for Protego's asset management business and are 70% and 70.6%, respectively, owned by Evercore.
-The remaining interest in these entities is held by third parties. - Evercore Holdings Limited, our U.K. based holding company, through which we made our investment in Evercore Pan-Asset Capital Management ("Pan").
-Evercore LP wholly owns Evercore Partners LTD, formerly Braveheart Financial Services Limited ("Braveheart"), a U.K. company whose main activity is the provision of advisory and related services.
+- Evercore Group Holdings L.P. ("EGH"), which indirectly, through its wholly-owned subsidiary, Evercore Partners Services East L.L.C., a Delaware limited liability company, owns interests in each of the following entities: - Evercore Group L.L.C. ("EGL"), a registered broker-dealer under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and a member of the Financial Industry Regulatory Authority.
+EGL is a limited service entity, which specializes in rendering selected financial advisory services and capital market advisory services.
+EGL was converted to a limited liability company from an S corporation on April 19, 2006; - Evercore Advisors L.L.C., a Delaware limited liability company, provides investment advisory services to Evercore Capital Partners II L.P. and its affiliated entities ("ECP II"); - Evercore Venture Advisors L.L.C., a Delaware limited liability company, provides investment advisory services to Evercore Venture Partners L.P. and its affiliated entities; - Evercore Advisors I L.L.C., a Delaware limited liability company, provides investment advisory services to Evercore Capital Partners L.P. and its affiliated entities.
+Evercore Advisors Inc. was converted into Evercore Advisors I L.L.C. on August 10, 2006; - Evercore Wealth Management, L.L.C. ("EWM"), a Delaware limited liability company, provides wealth management services to high net worth individuals.
+70% of EWM is owned by EGH; the remaining interest is owned by the management of EWM; and - Evercore Asset Management ("EAM"), a Delaware limited liability company, is an institutional investment management firm that makes highconviction value investments in small- and mid-capitalization publicly traded companies.
+51% of EAM is owned by EGH; the remaining is owned by the management of EAM. - Evercore Trust Company, N.A. ("ETC"), a U.S. based national trust bank, provides specialized investment management, independent fiduciary and trustee services to employee benefit plans of large corporations.
+In addition, ETC provides personal trustee, executor and custody services for EWM.
+86% of ETC is owned by Evercore LP; the remaining is owned by the management and directors of ETC. - Evercore GP Holdings L.L.C., which is a non-managing member of the general partner of ECP II and Evercore Mexico Capital Partners II L.P. ("EMCP II") and its affiliated entities. - Protego SI, S.C., a Mexican company whose main activity is the provision of advisory and related services. - Protego Asesores S. de R.L. and its subsidiaries, together with Evercore LP, owns interests in Protego Casa de Bolsa, S.A. de C.V. ("PCB") and Protego CB Servicios, S. de R.L. ("PCBS").
+PCB and PCBS were established for Protego's asset management business and are 70% and 71%, respectively, owned by Evercore.
+The remaining interest in these entities is held by third parties. - Evercore Holdings Limited, a U.K. based holding company, through which the Company made its investment in Evercore Pan-Asset Capital Management ("Pan").
+Evercore Holdings Limited wholly owns Evercore Partners Ltd., formerly Braveheart Financial Services Limited ("Braveheart"), a U.K. company whose main activity is the provision of advisory and related services.

-(dollars in thousands, except per share amounts, unless otherwise noted)
+(dollars and share amounts in thousands, except per share amounts, unless otherwise noted)